MikeRow/BananoPHP/README.md

 examples			example scripts
 </pre>

-## Using a script to control a node remotely via SSH and ncm
+## Using a script to securely control a node remotely via SSH and ncm

 Use a script to start a SSH connection to the server hosting your Nano node and ncm